Schoolforbasics/runbooks/AnacondaRepository.rst

 .. sectnum::

 =====================
-Anaconda Repo Runbook
+Anaconda Repository Runbook
 =====================

 * Version: |release| | |today|

-This following runbook walks through the steps needed to install Anaconda Repo.
+This following runbook walks through the steps needed to install Anaconda Repository.
 The runbook is designed for two audiences: those who have direct access to the internet for installation and those where such access is not available or restricted for security reasons.
 For these restricted a.k.a.
 "Air Gap" environments, Continuum ships the entire